aarmea/McMillen12Step-bitwig/README.md

 |___|___|___|___|___|___|___|___|
 ```

-### Clip control
+### Clip control (C1, C2, ...)

 Clip control is done using all of the white keys and C# and D#.
 Each key
-corresponds to a clip on the currently selected scene (as mapped above with Cx,
+corresponds to a clip on the currently selected scene.
-where x is the track the clip is on).

 * To start recording a clip for the first time, tap its key once.
 When you're
   finished, single tap to have Bitwig loop your clip or double tap to just stop